fynv/ScoreDraftOnline/README.md

 ### Setting-up SingingGadgets

-By default, SingingGadgets searches samples and voicebanks from the starting place of application.
-User will need to customize the behavior by editing ScoreDraft/__init__.py.
+By default, SingingGadgets searches samples and voicebanks from the starting place of an application.
+User will need to customize the behavior by editing ScoreDraft/\__init\__.py.
 Find the line "RESOURCE_ROOT='.'", you need to change the "." to wherever you place the resources using an absolute path.
 For example:

 	RESOURCE_ROOT = '/home/user/SDRes'